ThemeHow/as-woocommerce-with-owl-carousel/README.md

 ##How to use

-Go to **Appearance > As option**, Here is a Shortcode creator enging.
+Go to **As Short code > As Short code**, Here is a Shortcode creator enging.
 So fill the input field as your choice.
 Click get shortcode and copy this shortcode publish this.
 Save button is **optional** if you need save all option you can use it.
 **Note!** Carousel Name must be an unique name.
 If you not use unique name so carousel not working.